Tingruih/caculus_hw3/hw.md

     plt.close()  # Close the figure to free memory

 # Solve powers
-# TODO: Report and explain the meaning of the solved powers
 target_temperature = 200
 eps = 1
 target_power = solve_power(target_temperature)